SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reporting.md

 In executeReport, the report to be specified depend on whether it is per shop or per terminal reconciliation:

-* Per shop reconciliation: Only one master cash register perform reconciliation process.
+**Per shop reconciliation**: Only one master cash register perform reconciliation process.
 The reconciliation report will show transactions summary for every cash register in the shop.

 <table>